DePaul vs. Creighton Women's Basketball Predictions & Picks - January 6

 - The Blue Demons are outscoring opponents by 9.8 points per game with a +157 scoring differential overall.
 They put up 77.4 points per game (49th in college basketball) and give up 67.6 per contest (261st in college basketball).

-- Offensively, DePaul is scoring 67.7 points per game this season in conference contests.
-As a comparison, its overall average (77.4 points per game) is 9.7 PPG higher.
+- With 67.7 points per game in Big East tilts, DePaul is putting up 9.7 fewer points per game in conference games compared to its season average (77.4 PPG).

-- The Blue Demons are posting 80.9 points per game at home.
-In away games, they are averaging 71.3 points per contest.
+- The Blue Demons are putting up 80.9 points per game when playing at home.
+Away from home, they are averaging 71.3 points per contest.

 Creighton Performance Insights